shavac/hotport/README.md

 # mp1p
-Multiple Protocols on 1 Port.
+The network protocol proxy, support "Multiple Protocols on 1 Port" in particular.
 Now support ssh, rdp, http, https natively and arbitrarily other protocols by external supporting programs